AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 ![[Pasted image 20251028134118.png]]

-You can see that in the image that there is some sort of imaginary region of light, and a large part outside this area is in shadow; this area represents
+You can see that in the image that there is some sort of imaginary region of light, and a large part outside this area is in shadow; this area represents the size of the depth map projected onto the floor.
+The reason this happens is that we earlier set the depth map's wrapping options to `GL_REPEAT`.

+What we'd